-The Paris Agreement was adopted by all 196 Parties to the UNFCCC at the 21st COP in Paris (30 November to 12 December 2015).
-This historic agreement sets in place a durable and dynamic framework requiring all Parties to take coordinated climate action from 2020.
+The Paris Agreement was adopted in 2015 and was ratified by enough countries for it to enter into force less than a year later – a record in international law.
+This historic agreement set in place a durable and dynamic framework requiring all Parties to take climate action.

-- A global goal to hold average temperature increase to well below 2°C and pursue efforts to keep warming below 1.5°C above pre-industrial levels.
+- A global goal to limit average temperature increase to well below 2°C above pre-industrial levels and pursue efforts to keep warming below 1.5°C

-- Robust transparency and accountability rules to provide confidence in countries’ actions and track progress towards targets.
+- Robust transparency and accountability rules that will provide confidence in countries’ actions and track progress towards targets

 The Kyoto Protocol

 Australia ratified the UNFCCC’s Kyoto Protocol in 2007.
 The Kyoto Protocol binds developed country Parties to targets to limit and reduce greenhouse gas emissions – known as Quantified Emissions Limitation or Reduction Obligations (QELROs).

 Under its first commitment period, from 2008 to 2012, Australia adopted a QELRO limiting Australia’s emissions growth over the first commitment period to 108 per cent of 1990 levels.
 Australia’s QELRO under the second commitment period, from 2013 to 2020, is 99.5 per cent of 1990 levels.

 Australia met and exceeded our first commitment period target under the Kyoto Protocol and is on track to meet and beat our second.
 Emissions per capita, and the emissions intensity of the Australian economy, are at their lowest levels in 28 years.